The RCSU Science Challenge

 The Science Challenge launched on 9 December 2021, with presentations by each guest judge on their competition questions, providing an overview of what they're looking for and what entrants will need to do.

-All shortlisted candidates will be informed on 14 March 2022 and invited to the Grand Finale on 21 March 2022, held at the Royal Institution.
-Candidates will be asked to prepare a short presentation on their submission topic, which they will present to the audience if they win.
+All shortlisted candidates were invited to the Grand Finale on 21 March 2022, held at the Royal Institution.
+Candidates were asked to prepare a short presentation on their submission topic, which they were to present to the audience if they win.